secretuniversity/secret-counter-vuejs-box/README.md

 ![](docs/secret-counter-app.png)

-The counter contract is made up of three "entry points" or where different types of messages are sent to the secret contract.
+The counter contract is made up of three "entry points," where messages (for queries and transactions) are handled.

-The `instantiate` entry point is complete, but the methods called to hande the `Increment`, `Reset` and `GetCount` methods are meant to be completed during the Secret Box [tutorial](app/tutorial/guide.md).
+The `instantiate` entry point is complete, but the methods called to hande the `Increment`, `Reset` and `GetCount` messages are meant to be completed during the Secret Box [tutorial](app/tutorial/guide.md).
 For reference, the fully-implemented contract and application code are under the `app/tutorial/solutions` directory.

 | Entry point  | Message(s)     | JSON                               |